connectscape/Makurhini/README.md

 ## NEWS

-- Thank you for using Makurhini. **We will have a new update in October, so stay tuned!**
+- Thank you for using Makurhini. **We will have a new update soon, so stay tuned!**

 ## Overview